 There aren’t a lot of fish in Hazelwood, mostly because it’s so heavily fished, but I thought I’d give it a try.
 There’s perfect fish habitat throughout, from rocky points to weed beds, but after two hours of early morning casts, I packed it up without any nibbles.

 Nevertheless, I would go back every morning to start my day because of how peaceful it is, not to mention the beavers that swim along next to you.

 Paddling is a big part of my life and it takes me back to my childhood.
 I was a young man when I first learned about legendary paddler Bill Mason.
 One of my favourite quotes by him is: “The path of the paddle can be a means of getting things back to their original perspective.”

 All of these lakes are worth a visit and I can’t wait to return.

-About Adventures with B: My late friend Anna Smith, who lost her life Himalayan climbing, once said to me after an epic we had in Chamonix where we got away unscathed: “Adventures with B are messy and unplanned but always fun and my favourite.”
-This weekly column will focus on skiing, hiking, SUPing, paddling, fishing, friends and more.
-I’ve been adventuring all around Canada for over 30 years.
-More on my climbing life here.
+About Adventures with B: My late friend Anna Smith, who lost her life Himalayan climbing, once said to me after an epic we had in Chamonix, where we got away unscathed: “Adventures with B are messy and unplanned but always fun.”
+This column will focus on skiing, hiking, SUPing, paddling, fishing and other adventures.
+A new alpine climb in 2020 was named in Anna’s honour, read about it here.